 The traditional program or curriculum plan is designed for the beginning nursing student: high school graduates or students with limited college transfer credit (12 credits maximum).
-College graduates with non-nursing degrees should apply to the

 Advance Placement course credits for courses taken in high school are evaluated by the School of Arts and Sciences for potential transfer as Catholic University college credit.